Daily log book requirements for commercial vehicles

 The Regulations requiring drivers to keep records apply whenever a commercial vehicle is being driven on a highway.
 A highway is defined by the Motor Vehicle Act as any road, street, lane or right of way used by the general public for the passage of vehicles and any private place or passageway which the public has access to, such as car parks and repair shops.

 The rules do not apply to industrial and private roads.
-Vehicles such as logging trucks, for example, may be exempt if they only stay on these roads.
+Vehicles such as logging trucks, for example, might be exempt if they only stay on these roads.

 In Court, the driver did not deny the documents were incomplete but testified he was only crossing the highway to get to a gas station, so should not have been required to complete the reports.